 8. La Cuchara de San Telmo

-La Cuchara de San Telmo is one of the best and most popular tapas bars in San Sebastian.
+La Cuchara de San Telmo is one of the best and most popular San Sebastian tapas bars.
 I don’t know if they make pintxos but they do offer a chalkboard of fantastic tapas dishes like this cochinillo asado or roast suckling pig.

 Do you remember what I said about ordering foie gras every time you see it on the menu?
 We did it again here and were rewarded with this fantastic roasted foie gras with apple sauce.